NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hits once (from 3) and does 20 damage (from 3x10)
     - Made spinning knockdown with more lift
     - Beam travels at a slightly lower angle with slightly bigger hitboxes
+    - Final hitbox made slightly bigger to help with hitting opponents right next to you
 - JA
+    - Damage increased from 3 to 7 on each fireball
     - Staggers on hit and damage adjusted
     - Appears one frame sooner
     - Lift slightly increased